 Generally speaking, most patients will need to undergo four treatments in two weeks.
 Many people who have gotten the CoolTone procedure performed have stated that they already can start to feel their core strength improved after just one session.

 CoolTone Side Effects?
+Is it Safe?

 There are some medical conditions where CoolTone isn’t recommended.
 This is why it’s highly advisable to speak with a plastic surgeon to learn if CoolTone is right for you.
 Some of the more common side effects can include temporary muscle spasms, muscular pain, localized skin redness, and temporary joint or tendon pain.